-Kotor was built by centuries of adaptation to the nature
+Kotor Old Town was built by centuries of adaptation to the nature

-Kotor is a small town at the foot of the mountain Lovćen-
+Old Town Kotor is situated at the foot of the mount Lovćen, Montenegro.

 Although there is material evidence that people lived in the immediate vicinity of the present historical center in the 6th century BC, the first records of the town of Kotor date from the 1st century AD.

 It is believed that in the period from the 3rd to the 5th century, the inhabitants of the fertile valley Grbalj, under the invasion of barbarians, sought shelter in the inaccessible slopes of the mountain Lovćen and built the first settlements on the hill above Kotor-

 The name itself, in the Greek variant Decaterum, appears setek in records from the 7th century.